 It could be one of the least controversial things he said on the trail.
-In fact, the need for infrastructure investment was one of the only issues he and his rival, Democratic presidential nominee Hillary Clinton, seemed to agree on.

 According to the Federal Highway Safety Administration, nearly 10 percent of America’s bridges, about 60,000, are classified as deficient, and the American Society of Civil Engineers says 32 percent of our major roads are in poor or mediocre condition.
 AAA estimates that potholes alone cost American drivers $3 billion a year.
 The Federal Aviation Administration says airport congestion and flight delays cost the country more than $31 billion annually.
 And the ASCE gives America a D+ for infrastructure.